Responses to the COVID-19 pandemic in May 2020: 9 May

 In Afghanistan's Ghor Province, six people have been killed clashes during a protest against the alleged mismanagement of aid to alleviate the social and economic effects of the COVID-19 pandemic.

 The Emir of Kuwait Sabah Al-Ahmad Al-Jaber Al-Sabah has warned that the decline in oil princes and the value of investment assets will threaten the country's financial solvency.

 The Sudanese state of Khartoum has extended a curfew for ten more days due to a high number of cases.
 Authorities have also banned travel between the capital Khartoum and other states.

 10 May

 Djibouti's Foreign Minister Mahamoud Ali Youssouf has announced that the country will be lifting lockdown measures despite the high number cases in order to allow people to make a living and go to work.

-Iranian authorities reimposed restrictions on Khuzestan provinc.
+Iranian authorities reimposed restrictions on Khuzestan province.

-Lebanese Lebanese Interior Minister Mohammad Fahmi has extended the country's nighttime curfew from 7 pm to 5 am local in response to a surge in cases.
+Lebanese Interior Minister Mohammad Fahmi has extended the country's nighttime curfew from 7 pm to 5 am local in response to a surge in cases.

 13 May

 Lebanon is examining the possibility of obtaining financial aid via the International Monetary Fund to protect the country's struggling economy, significantly worsened by coronavirus restrictions.
-The country first asked the IMF for assistance on May 1.
+The country first asked the IMF for assistance on 1 May.

-Emirates, the national airline of the United Arab Emirates, has announced plans to resume some scheduled flight operations from May 21.
+Emirates, the national airline of the United Arab Emirates, has announced plans to resume some scheduled flight operations from 21 May.
 In Dubai, public parks and private beaches are permitted to re-open.